acoustic-content-samples/sample-wch-conversation-server/README.md

 4. **[Optional]** If you like you can push the sample server on bluemix by running `bx cf push`.
 But before please make sure to change the hostname of the application in the 'manifest.yml'.
 Also you have to configure the credentials on bluemix.
 Therefore sipmly run `npm run addGeoSrv`, `npm run addWchSrv`, `npm run addBotSrv` and `npm run addDBSrv`.

 5. **Done.** Enjoy the demo.
 Feel free to make changes and create your own chatbot!

+#### Node Red
+Part of the sample is also a Node RED flow.
+Currently this flow is optimized for the Maker Kit to run on a Raspberry Pi.
+So if you want to run this part on Windows on Mac you might have to change a thing or two.

 ### Resources